jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 empty or finished clusters can be read as long poly G reads - which can still map to the human genome in regions with long repetitive regions.
-Modern contamination with long human DNA reads on a failed flow cell cluster may also containg poly-G stretches if the flouresence failed before the entire read is complete and the adapter had not been sequenced.
+Modern contamination with long human DNA reads on a failed flow cell cluster may also containing poly-G stretches if the florescence failed before the entire read is complete and the adapter had not been sequenced.

 To get improved human DNA content calculations, we can run EAGER to get the